A perfect sipping Scotch whisky cocktail for any time of year, it’s just like a gingersnap cookie!

 Any drink that is supposed to emulate a ginger snap cookie better have a hit of ginger, right?!
 So then we added the finishing touch to the Ginger Snap cocktail by using some ginger liqueur.
 The ginger liqueur brings a strong spicy bite and brings out the warm spice notes of the amaro and the scotch.
 This gives the Ginger Snap just the right balance of sweet and spice.

 Boldly full of flavor just like its name sake cookie, the Ginger Snap packs a punch that is sure to make it a big hit at your next holiday event!
+Also make sure to check out our Holiday Ginger Flip!

 Like this recipe?
 Try these below, too!